Article Translations: (Spanish)

 Even older kids need to escape the sun.
 For outdoor events, bring along a wide umbrella or a pop-up tent to play in.
 If it's not too hot outside and won't make kids even more uncomfortable, have them wear light long-sleeved shirts and/or long pants.

 Let kids pick their own pair — many options are fun, with multicolored frames or cartoon characters.
+Look for sunglasses with at least 99% UV protection.

 Some medicines make skin more sensitive to UV rays.
 Ask your doctor or pharmacist if any prescription (especially antibiotics and acne medicines) and over-the-counter (OTC) medicines your kids take can increase sun sensitivity.
 If so, take extra sun precautions.
-The best protection is simply covering up or staying indoors; even sunscreen can't always protect skin from sun sensitivity.
+The best protection is simply covering up or staying indoors because even sunscreen can't always protect skin from sun sensitivity.

 What if My Child Gets a Sunburn?